Scholarships for short courses (up to 90 days) for professionals from the Middle East and North Africa

 If you registered at The University of Twente, meet the MENA-MSP requirements and submitted all required documents, you are considered eligible for provisional nomination by The University of Twente.
 If you have been provisionally nominated, you will receive a link to a web-form (of Nuffic) for the formal MENA-MSP application process.

 If you have not heard anything from The University of Twente at least four months prior to the start of the course, your application was not considered for provisional nomination.
 Priority is given to others.
 You are advised to seek other types of funding.

 The web-form will be active six weeks prior to the MENA-MSP selection deadline.
 You will be informed on the accessibility of the form via the provisional nomination e-mail and you will receive the link to the web-form.

 It is essential you have all documents that are needed to fill out the form readily available to you.
 Please make sure you have the following documents at hand:

 - Admission letter of the University of Twente

 You only get one attempt at filling out the form.
 It is not possible to save your application during registering and you cannot return to the registration in a later stage to make changes or additions.
 All needs to be completed in one session.
 You will have a window of four to five weeks after the opening of the form to register.
-After that any application will no longer considered for pre-nomination.
+After that, any application will no longer be considered for pre-nomination.

 The University of Twente will determine the final pre-nomination list based on your application in the web-form, on MENA-MSP requirements and priorities indicated by the Ministry of Foreign Affairs.